Toni Morrison: Beloved trilogy and the Nobel Prize: 1987–1998

 Beloved is the first of three novels about love and African-American history, sometimes called the Beloved Trilogy.
-Morrison said that they are intended to be read together, explaining, "The conceptual connection is the search for the beloved – the part of the self that is you, and loves you, and is always there for you."
+Morrison said they are intended to be read together, explaining: "The conceptual connection is the search for the beloved – the part of the self that is you, and loves you, and is always there for you."
 The second novel in the trilogy, Jazz, came out in 1992.
 Told in language that imitates the rhythms of jazz music, the novel is about a love triangle during the Harlem Renaissance in New York City.
+According to Lyn Innes, "Morrison sought to change not just the content and audience for her fiction; her desire was to create stories which could be lingered over and relished, not 'consumed and gobbled as fast food', and at the same time to ensure that these stories and their characters had a strong historical and cultural base."

-That year she also published her first book of literary criticism, Playing in the Dark: Whiteness and the Literary Imagination (1992), an examination of the African-American presence in white American literature.
+In 1992, Morrison also published her first book of literary criticism, Playing in the Dark: Whiteness and the Literary Imagination (1992), an examination of the African-American presence in White American literature.
 (In 2016, Time magazine noted that Playing in the Dark was among Morrison's most-assigned texts on U.S. college campuses, together with several of her novels and her 1993 Nobel Prize lecture.)
+Lyn Innes wrote in the Guardian obituary of Morrison, "Her 1990 series of Massey lectures at Harvard were published as Playing in the Dark: Whiteness and the Literary Imagination (1992), and explore the construction of a 'non-white Africanist presence and personae' in the works of Poe, Hawthorne, Melville, Cather and Hemingway, arguing that 'all of us are bereft when criticism remains too polite or too fearful to notice a disrupting darkness before its eyes'."

 Before the third novel of the Beloved Trilogy was published, Morrison was awarded the Nobel Prize in Literature in 1993.
-The citation praised her as an author "who in novels characterized by visionary force and poetic import, gives life to an essential aspect of American reality."
+The citation praised her as an author "who in novels characterized by visionary force and poetic import, gives life to an essential aspect of American reality".
 She was the first Black woman of any nationality to win the prize.
 In her acceptance speech, Morrison said: "We die.
 That may be the meaning of life.
 But we do language.
 That may be the measure of our lives."